Asian fetish: Terminology and usage of yellow fever

 A common term used for Asian fetishization (particularly with East and Southeast Asians) is yellow fever.
 The term is used as a derogatory pun on the disease of the same name, comparing those with a fetish for East and Southeast Asians or "Orientals" to people who are infected with a disease.
-Yellow fever is used in Asian fetishization to refer to the color terminology of people of East Asian descent (and some Southeast Asians), because historically, persons of East Asian heritage have been described as "yellow people" based on the tone of their skin.
+Yellow fever is used in Asian fetishization to refer to the color terminology of people of East Asian descent (and some people of Southeast Asian descent), because historically, persons of East Asian heritage have been described as "yellow people" based on the tone of their skin.
 Hwang argues that this phenomenon is caused by the stereotyping of Asians in Western society.
 The term yellow fever is analogous to the term jungle fever, a derogatory expression used for racial fetishism associated with dating between different races.

-Alexandra Mathieu notes of two different types of fetishism that deal with race: in racial fetishism, stereotypes associated with race become coveted reality with value placed on it instead of mere construction, which differs from sexual fetishism, where body part or object is fetishized or imbued with sexual associations and value.
-Association of behavior would be racial fetishism, whereas sexual association of characteristic look would be sexual fetishism.

 Research on racial preferences

 In 2007, a study using a sample of 400 Columbia University students at a speed dating event did not find evidence of a preference among White men for women of East Asian descent.
 The study found that most people preferred to date within their own race.

-A 2008 American study on female facial attractiveness with majority White participants (27 men and 45 women; with a significant proportion of East Asian, and few participants from other backgrounds) found that White women's faces were rated most attractive.
+A 2008 American study on female facial attractiveness with majority White participants (27 men and 45 women; with a significant proportion of East Asian, and few participants from other backgrounds) found that the faces of White women were rated most attractive.
 The study showed gradations of computer-generated racial mixes to the participants in increments of one-quarter.
 The top three rated faces were 100% White, 75% White 25% Black, and 75% White 25% Asian.
 To the researchers' surprise, Asian women's faces were rated significantly less attractive than White or Black faces in this study.

 In 2012, a UK study found that Asian women were rated as more attractive than White and Black women.
-It was proposed that this was because Asian women's features were perceived as more feminine, which could explain the high rate of interracial marriages between Asian women and White men in the UK and US.
-A 2018 facial manipulation experiment conducted in Australia was consistent with these hypotheses, finding both Asian and White participants chose to reduce Asian women's "masculine" facial traits less than White women's, which the authors conclude suggests that Asian faces may be more feminine to begin with.
+It was proposed that this was because the features of Asian women were perceived as more feminine, which could explain the high rate of interracial marriages between Asian women and White men in the UK and US.
+A 2018 facial manipulation experiment conducted in Australia was consistent with these hypotheses, finding both Asian and White participants chose to reduce the "masculine" facial traits of Asian women less than those of White women, which, the authors conclude, suggests that Asian faces may be more feminine to begin with.